backgroundclouds/CCBblog/_posts/2023-10-25-Incentive-Structure-of-Film.md

 ---
-# Non-Theatrical Movies: a diffusion of incentives
+## Non-Theatrical Movies: a diffusion of incentives

+---

-It's not TV.
-It's TV Movies.
+> *It's not TV.
+It's TV Movies.*

+---

 Just because a movie is shown in theaters, that doesn't necessarily make it a theatrical movie.
 It could be a TV movie, shown in theaters for whatever reason.
-What it comes down to is, how was it designed to earn revenue.
+In part it comes down to- how was it designed to earn revenue?
+But also, what’s the risk dynamic at play?
+In the best scenarios risk is actualized through realization of vision.

-_The Take (2016)_ starring Idris Elba, was produced by Anonymous Content.
-The opening ten minutes of this movie are remarkable only in how unremarkable they are.
-It is clear this wasn't a movie made to fill seats at a theater.

-Disguised as cinema in plain sight, _The Take (2016)_  has rotated between the front pages of streaming platforms Amazon Video and Netflix.
-Produced for a [modest 4 million](https://www.forbes.com/sites/scottmendelson/2020/09/20/idris-elba-james-bond-bastille-day-most-watched-movie-on-netflix/), it brought in [50K domestically](https://www.the-numbers.com/movie/Bastille-Day#tab=summary) & [15 million internationally](https://www.boxofficemojo.com/release/rl3632039425/).
-Although technically an exhibition success, the bar to pass was certainly low, particularly by action thriller standards.
-Whatever it was, it was a movie made with it’s end point in mind.
+Movies like Scorsese’s *The Irishman*, or Baumbach’s *White Noise* are technically TV Movies.
+They weren’t designed to generate their money back through the Box Office.
+They were made to bring in, or keep streaming subscriptions.
+Both Scorsese and Baumbach are box-office tried and tested directors, and the products they created very much smelled like real theatrical movies.
+Moreover, there were external & internal pressures to perform well critically, even though revenue wasn’t on the line per say, rather this was a risk of hubris.

+But if a TV Movie is anything— it’s a movie, with the elements of risk removed.
+No one typically know’s the name of a director.
+No one typically cares.
+There’s no pressure to make back the money spent.
+In some ways, the job is done before it’s even started.

+## A Not-So Great Example

+*The Take (2016)* starring Idris Elba, produced by Anonymous Content had a reported production [cost of 4 million](https://www.forbes.com/sites/scottmendelson/2020/09/20/idris-elba-james-bond-bastille-day-most-watched-movie-on-netflix/), and presumably low-to-no marketing spend.

+When it went to theaters, it cleared 50K domestically, and [15 million worldwide](https://www.the-numbers.com/movie/Bastille-Day#tab=international).
+A notably small amount for an action movie, but clearly surpassing cost nonetheless.
+Soon after, it was flipped to streaming, to both Amazon and Netflix.
+It’s reasonable to assume for a fee somewhere in the low million/s.

+This movie is by all means of measurement a financial theatrical success.

+But what was really at risk here?
+4 million is a low bar to clear, certainly with the star-studded power of Idris Elba.

+One only needs to watch the opening sequence of this movie to realize it is remarkable only in how unremarkable it is.
+Baseline camera work, an obvious production setup and camera crop, and a push-in that reads more as uninspired than drama.
+To me this feels like what happens when there’s no bar to clear.
+It feels like a movie that lacks that intangible something.
+The critical mass that occurs when you sprinkle in marketing, sweat equity, hollywood headliners, and stakes.
+All ingredients seen in great movies.

 Can an entire movie be filler?
 Where's the carrot, where's the stick?
-## Film Sets: No Constraints

-When you're free to do whatever you want, create however you feel, what do you create?
-No ceilings.
-No walls.
-No floors?

-The well trained director will surely make a product resembling that of traditional film.
-Baumbach’s _White Noise_ and Scorsese's _The Irishman–_ _mostly_ meet traditional frameworks of what film should look like.
-But if the outcome of a feature has already been determined before production is even started, what's really at stake?

-This difference in production becomes the distinctive difference between film sets that are producing films for theaters, and film sets that are producing anything else.
-A good director will always try to do a good job, but when you add increasing degrees of certainty, you're decreasing investment in outcome.
-And the tendency for the work to become _just another job_ becomes more likely.

-How tangible is the divide between a network production of day players who know exactly why they’re there, compared to a feature production that's expected to justify itself through its craft?
-Is it not tangible at all?
-Is everyone a working professional & that's it.
-Is it only relevant to the creative decision makers?

-**A thought experiment—**
+#### **A thought experiment—**

 What if Coppola had been tasked with making 'The Godfather' as a TV movie instead?
 What if all the stress and risk of the production were removed?
 And along with that, [the meticulous oversight and feedback process that the production is famous for](https://www.npr.org/2021/01/01/952279387/to-make-the-godfather-his-way-francis-ford-coppola-waged-a-studio-battle).
 With the scale + beauty + risk of exhibition gone, what would the result be?